sergypv/spring-thrift-service-manager/README.md

 ### Spring Autowiring

 If you are using Spring in your project you can take advantage of the dependency injection capabilities that come with it.
-Simply use the _@Autowired_ annotation in your services implementation and setup the _applicationContext_ in the _ServiceManager_.
+Simply use the _@Autowired_ annotation in your services implementation and setup the _ServiceManager_ in the application context.

 Example: